CMSC 341 - Project 4: Virus Detection App - Spring 2026

 Assignment

-Your assignment is to complete the class Cache and write the appropriate test functions.
+Your assignment is to complete the class VDetect and write the appropriate test functions.

 The application starts with a hash table of size MINPRIME.
 After certain criteria appearing it will switch to another table and it transfers all data nodes from the current table to the new one incrementally.
 Once the switching process starts it scans 25% of the table and transfers any live nodes it finds in the old table and at every consecutive operation (insert/remove) It continues to scan 25% more of the table and transfers live data from the old table to the new table until all data is transferred.
 We do not transfer deleted buckets to the new table.